2018 Scholarships Open

 Scholarships provide successful applicants with financial support to cover some or all of the course fees associated with undertaking approved PALRC courses.
 PALRC course fees vary from around AUD$2,000 (short course), AUD$5,000 (Graduate Certificate), AUD$15-45,000 (Bachelor or Masters domestic full fee), to AUD$88,000 (International full fee).

 A range of scholarship opportunities are available:

-At least one scholarship of AUD$5,000 will be awarded for a PALRC university course as an award for Academic Excellence, should a suitable outstanding applicant be available.
+- At least one scholarship of AUD$5,000 will be awarded for a PALRC university degree/course as an award for Academic Excellence, should a suitable outstanding applicant be available.

 Scholarships may also be created for specific purposes such as: to support indigenous people to attend training courses; for the provision of a short course in a nominated location; for a designated group of people including agency or NGO staff; for international students from designated locations to attend courses in another country; and, to attend a particular course at a particular university.

-At this stage, PALRC is aiming to have a scholarship pool of at least AUD$40,000 pa available for distribution commencing in the 2018 academic year.
+PALRC aims to have a scholarship pool of at least AUD$40,000 per annum available for distribution commencing in the 2018 academic year.
 The goal is to progressively increase the available pool in each successive year.

 To support the above, PALRC is seeking to establish and build an endowment fund which will, over time, generate income to pay for a number of scholarships.
 The immediate goal is for an endowment of AUD$50,000 by June 2018.
 This would be sufficient to enable an annual scholarship for a short course participant or to contribute a small sum to a full time University course for the purposes of supporting course fees, travel and/ or accommodation.